Local(ish) gravity theories in conformal superspace: The Classical Theory

-Since the potential for the field can only appear with anti-symmetric spatial derivatives, the symmetrized part is not dynamical.
+If there are no terms of the form $A_a g^{ab} A_b$, then the potential for the field can only appear with anti-symmetric spatial derivatives described above; the symmetrized part is not dynamical.
 There must thus be a redundancy of description.
 This is just the symmetry $A_a\rightarrow A_a+\partial_a\psi$, in the case of $U(1)$ for some scalar function $\psi$.
 By the usual arguments of gauge theory, this redundancy elicits the introduction of a spatial Gauss constraint.
+Indeed, as elaborated in appendix \ref{app:horizontal}), we would replace time derivatives by \lq{}gauge-corrected\rq{}, or horizontal derivatives,

+where, under a vertical field-dependent (i.e. time-dependent) $U(1)$ transformation $\psi$, the field-space connection one-form $\omega$ transforms, from the equivalent of \eqref{varpi_tranfo}, as $\omega\rightarrow \dot \psi$, i.e. it transforms just as $A_0$ would in a covariant picture.
+Here, again, instead of appealing to a spacetime picture, we merely take the true gauge structure of the field space of spatial vector potentials, $\mathcal{A}$, under $U(1)$, finding covariant structures as in the spacetime picture.

 Let the conjugate density to $A_a$ be $E^b$, for which we define the undensitized $\bar E^b\sqrt{g}=E^b$.
 These are the fields that are required to be conformally invariant.
 In this case the Gauss constraint doesn\rq{}t require a compensating field for the conformal transformation since

 Following the usual recipe, the conformally invariant Hamiltonian for this field up to quadratic order becomes:\footnote{Were we to include internal indices, we would merely have to also include the Killing inner product for the Lie algebra at hand in the Hamiltonian, and $\nabla_{[c}A_{d]} \rightarrow \nabla_{[a}A^I_{b]}+\alpha f^I_{~JK}A^J_a\,A^K_b$ which still transforms in the same way.}: